Pofrzyzz/FEDAssg2_Haziq_Kieran/README.md

  Check out Hotel Services

 Features:
-We can log in and sign up(working on it).
+We can log in .
 There is a way to get points
 Points help to offset the price
 We added a loading screen with lottie animation